DobromirTopalov/My-C--Junk-Pouch/README.md

-# My-C--Junk-Pouch
+# My-Cpp-Junk-Pouch
+Basic problem solutions, Exercises.
+Hints, Tips, Useful Links, Resources.

-Basic problem solutions, hints, tips, useful links, resources, exercises, some algorithms/implementations and much more for newbie by newbie :)
+Some algorithms/implementations and much more ...

+                                                    .. for newbie by newbie :)